 The Company maintains a diverse mix of borrowings from various sources, including banks, developmental financial institutions, foreign portfolio investors and high rated NBFCs.
-The Company continued to borrow long term debt with longer contractual maturity compared to its loans and advances portfolio, in order to maintain positive cumulative gaps in its ALM.
+The Company continued to borrow long the Company maintains a diverse mix or borrowings from various sources, including banks, developmental institutions, ionegin portion investors and high rated VBPCs.
+The company continued to borrow long term debt with longer contractual maturity compared to its loans and advances portfolio, in order to maintain positive cumulative gaps in its ALM.
 The average maturity of liabilities is higher than average maturity of assets, which has caused positive gap in the ALM.
-The Company also continues to explore borrowing opportunities in the market and concluded multiple borrowings transactions in form of Term loans, PTC securitization and NCDs during the year ended March 31, 2024.
+The Company also continues to explore borrowing opportunities in the market and concluded multiple borrowings transactions in form loans, PTC securitization and NCDs during the year ended March 31, 2024.
 During the year, the Company strenthened its banking partnerships by onboarding IDFC Bank, ESAF SFB, Yes Bank, AU SFB & Suryoday as debt provider by way of Term Loan, CC & ODFD Facilities.